Skip to main content

 Graceful Degradation

 You can always pass task=True regardless of whether the server supports background tasks.
-Per the MCP specification, servers that don’t support tasks will execute the operation immediately and return the result inline.
-Your code works either way:
+Per the MCP specification, servers without task support execute the operation immediately and return the result inline.

 task = await client.call_tool("my_tool", args, task=True)